-Would any finishing product fit, on an external insulation system?
+Can I use any finishing product on an external insulation system?

 The finishing layer in an external insulation system sits against a thermal barrier formed by the insulating panel and reaches high temperatures that can vary very quickly as weather conditions change, which means it must have specific, well defined characteristics.